puzzle/jenkins-techlab/labs/03_build_options.md

 This configures the same job properties as the declarative pipeline in [Lab 3.1](#lab-31-build-options).

 In scripted pipelines job properties are configured through steps.
-The usage of a step depends on its implementation.
+The usage of a step depends on its implementation. ?configured through steps - what does this mean?
 Use the "Snippet Generator" ("Pipeline Syntax" in the sidebar) to find the correct syntax.
-Scripted pipelines need to run before Jenkins can pick up changes in build properties.
+Scripted pipelines need to run before Jenkins can pick up changes in build properties. ?do you mean the update in the gui only happens after the run - but the already apply to the run?
 Multibranch pipeline support takes care of this and runs any new jobs and any jobs with changes in their ``Jenkinsfile``.

 ---